dfinity/orbit/docs/GLOSSARY.md

 - **Any of:** A rule that requires any of the sub-rules to be approved.
 This rule can be used to enforce flexible approval requirements that allow for multiple conditions.

 - **Not:** A rule that requires the sub-rule to be rejected.
 This rule can be used to enforce negative approval requirements that prevent specific conditions from being met.
 An example of this rule is to prevent a specific user from approving a request.

+#### Request Policy Approval

+Request Policy Approval is the process of approving a request.
+Users can add their approval decision to a request based on the rules defined in the Request Policy.

 ### Permission